Stag Inn, Hastings: History and description

 The façade of the building was altered in the mid-18th century.
 The upper storey was originally jettied, but the lower storey was built out to bring it in line.
 New gables and a parapet were added to the roof, and the front elevation was plastered.
 This work gave the building a Neo-Georgian appearance, although the old timber framing was retained behind this.

 The Stag Inn was listed at Grade II by English Heritage on 19 January 1951.
 This defines it as a "nationally important" building of "special interest".
 As of February 2001, it was one of 521 Grade II listed buildings, and 535 listed buildings of all grades, in the borough of Hastings.
 The Old Town area has many listed buildings: there are more than 90 on All Saints Street alone.

 The Shepherd Neame Brewery operates the Stag Inn as a tied house.
 The larger main bar is at the front, with another bar/function room and a beer garden behind.
 Live music (including bluegrass and a long-established folk night) are offered at various times.
-Food is available Monday - Thursday evenings, Friday and Saturday for lunch and dinner and Sunday lunch.
+Food is available Wednesday dinner, Thursday - Saturday for lunch and dinner and Sunday lunch.